eProsima/Fast-DDS/examples/C++/DDS/BasicConfigurationExample/README.md

   -a              --async
                     Asynchronous publish mode (synchronous by default).
                   --transport=<shm|udp|udpv6>
-                    Use only data-sharing, shared-memory, UDPv4, UDPv6
+                    Use only shared-memory, UDPv4, or UDPv6 transport.If not
-                    transport.If not set, use Fast DDS default transports (depending on the scenario it will use the most efficient one).
+                    set, use Fast DDS default transports (depending on the scenario it will use the most efficient one:  data-sharing delivery mechanism > shared-memory > UDP ).

 Subscriber options:
   -t <topic_name> --topic=<topic_name>